burdickc/StringPermutations/README.md

 ## Description:

-This is a command line utility that given a string as input, will print out all unique permutations of that string.
+This is a command line utility that when provided a string as input, will print out all unique permutations of that string.

 ### Build Instructions: